eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 ![Hosting Gatsby on DigitalOcean Spaces will make you grimmace](../static/img/gatsby-digitialocean-spaces/grimace-cover.png)

 [DigitalOcean Spaces][do-spaces] is an object storage service that is S3 compatible (you can use all the AWS S3 libraries, which is nifty) with a CDN automatically built in.
-It even lets you bring your own domain and it will handle the SSL certificates for you through Let's Encrypt.
-Based upon my experience with Gatsby and S3, this seemed like a great fit and since I'm already a DigitalOcean customer, I figured I might as well give it a shot instead of signing up for another service.
+It even lets you bring your own domain and will handle the SSL certificates for you through [Let's Encrypt][letsencrypt].
+Based upon my experience with Gatsby and S3, this seemed like a great fit and since I'm already a DigitalOcean customer and figured I might as well give it a shot instead of signing up for another service.

-Long story short, I was able to get it working, but I ended up ditching my plans for it to go with [Netlify][netlify].
+Long story short, I was able to get it working, but I ended up ditching it to go with [Netlify][netlify].
 Still, if you are here, you might have a do or die situation where you must host your site on Spaces and maybe this will be useful.
+Also, it's a fun story for me to tell!

-## How to deploy to DigitalOcean Spaces
+## How to deploy Gatsby to DigitalOcean Spaces

 You will build and deploy your site in the standard Gatsby way:

 1. Build your Gatsby site using `gatsby build --prefix-paths`
     * Set the `PREFIX_PATHS` environment variable to what your CDN URL is.
-    * Mine is `https://cdn.eligundry.com/site` because I host in a folder in the bucket.
+    * Mine is `https://cdn.eligundry.com/site` because I host the site in a folder in the bucket.
 2. Deploy your site using [gatsby-plugin-s3][gatsby-plugin-s3].
     * This plugin will correctly set the cache headers on your files for optimal performance.
     * You will need to provide the option `customAwsEndpointHostname` set to the endpoint provided to you in your